Frquently Asked Questions

 ICT skills are becoming increasingly relevant and we encourage students to learn how to apply these skills, whilst ensuring they do not become over-dependent on technology.

-Examples of sports or activities may include: gymnastics, tennis, invasion/territory or striking/fielding games.
+Examples of sports or activities may include: swimming, gymnastics, tennis, invasion/territory or striking/fielding games.

 ISD issues invoices for payments which should be completed by electronic transfer.
 We do not accept credit card payments.